Longtime broadcast journalist talks about colorful career in Seniors on Campus program

 Whenever polls are taken about influential people in the Treasure State, Ashby rates among the top 15 and is always near the head of the list of most influential women.

 Two copies of her autographed book will be given away during dinner.

-For more information, call 896-5890 or go online.
+For more information, call 896-5890.
 Deadline for registration is Monday, June 1 and space is limited.